FrancescoRisso/PolitoMaterialDownload/README.md

 	- `/var/log/downloader/log.log` with the path to the file where you want your main log to be stored.
 	- `/var/log/downloader/error.log` with the path to the file where you want your error log to be stored (can also be the same as above).<br>
 		Please note that all "ERR" logs would still be sent to the first file: this is only in case the program crashes in a very strange way.

+## Container

+I recently moved my files from Dropbox to OneDrive, and with that I was able to create a container deployment to avoid the virtual machine: you can find more information about this in the [docker/README.md](./docker/README.md) file.

 ## Ignoring or renaming files or folders